 Keith Drazek reminded councilors of the importance of the Project Change Request tool.
 He also raised the issue of the three co-chairs leadership structure and that should the current structure be unable to move the effort forward, it would be within the Council’s remit to remove the co-chairs.

 Flip Petillion asked whether Project Change Requests would be put to motion moving forward as it might assist PDP leadership teams in their efforts.
 Keith Drazek clarified that this was not the case currently, as there had been no meaningful Council objection to the submitted requests to date, but that PDP co-chairs would receive formal notification of Council approval.
 Berry Cobb added that considering a motion could be a next step for Council in the future.
-Pam Little mentioned that giving councilors extra time to consider the Project Change Request to provide a response on behalf of the whole Council and not just Council leadership.
+Pam Little suggested giving councilors extra time to consider the Project Change Request as the response to a Project Change Request should be on behalf of the whole Council and not just Council leadership.
 Keith Drazek confirmed that putting future Project Change Requests to formal vote was not excluded.

 Action items: